MyNixOS website logo

 Principal Stratification Analysis in R.

 Estimating causal effects in the presence of post-treatment confounding using principal stratification.
 'PStrata' allows for customized monotonicity assumptions and exclusion restriction assumptions, with automatic full Bayesian inference supported by 'Stan'.
-The main function to use in this package is PStrata(), which provides posterior estimates of principal causal effects with uncertainty quantification.
-Visualization tools are also provided for diagnosis and interpretation.
+The main workflow is PStrataModel() to specify the model, fit() to run MCMC sampling, estimate() to extract potential outcomes, and contrast() to compute causal effects.
+Visualization tools are provided for diagnosis and interpretation.
 See Liu and Li (2023) <doi:10.48550/arXiv.2304.02740> for details.

 PStrata

 PStrata fits Bayesian principal stratification models using Stan.
-It supports a wide variety of models, priors, and assumptions to provide flexibility for causal inference in the presence of post-treatment confounding.
+It supports a wide variety of outcome families, link functions, priors, and customizable monotonicity / exclusion-restriction assumptions for causal inference in the presence of post-treatment confounding.

 Installation